 Ricky Stein's 2014 book, Sonobeat Records: Pioneering the Austin Sound in the '60s, racked in the Texas History section of an Austin-area bookstore

-On Sonobeat co-founder Bill Josey Sr.'s death in September 1976, Sonobeat ceases doing business, and the Sonobeat master tape library – about 200 quarter-inch and half-inch boxed reels – are stored away, first in the back of Bill's old station wagon (parked outside his mobile home next to his Blue Hole Studio on the outskirts of Liberty Hill, Texas) and then variously in attics, garages, and closets in and around Austin, Texas.
-In the mid-1980s, Bill Sr.'s sons Jack and Bill Jr. catalog and pack the library in sealed containers for storage in a climate-controlled environment in sealed containers that were opened only to make digital transfers.
+On Sonobeat co-founder Bill Josey Sr.'s death in September 1976, Sonobeat ceases doing business, and the Sonobeat master tape library – about 200 quarter-inch and half-inch boxed reels – are stored away, first in the back of Bill's old station wagon (parked outside his mobile home next to his Blue Hole Studio on the outskirts of Liberty Hill, Texas) and then variously in relatives' attics, garages, and closets in and around Austin, Texas.
+In the mid-1980s, Bill Sr.'s sons Jack and Bill Jr. catalog and pack the library in sealed containers for storage in a climate-controlled environment.
+Since then, the tapes are rarely touched except to make digital transfers.

-During the years since Sonobeat shutters in 1976, copies of Sonobeat singles and albums, including ultra-rare vinyl test pressings and "white jacket" limited editions, regularly change hands at record collector conventions around the country and over the internet on sites like eBay.
-Sonobeat gems, such as the Mariani, David Flack Quorum, Wali and the Afro-Caravan, Johnny Winter, and Cold Sun albums; vinyl singles by the Sweetarts, Lavender Hill Express, Sweetarts, The Conqueroo, The Thingies, Wali and The Afro-Caravan, and Plymouth Rock; and Sonobeat's song demo albums by Herman Nelson and Bill Wilson, have brought extraordinary prices among collectors.
-Even today, in 2016, Sonobeat's stereo singles are avidly sought out by Texas music aficianados around the world (for example, earlier in 2016, bidding on eBay for Sonobeat's Johnny Winter single reaches $625 and the Conqueroo's, $600).
+During the years since Sonobeat shutters in 1976, copies of Sonobeat singles and albums, including ultra-rare vinyl test pressings and "white jacket" limited editions, regularly change hands at record collector conventions (esepcially the world-famous Austin Record Convention) and over the internet on sites like eBay.
+Sonobeat gems, such as the Mariani, David Flack Quorum, Wali and the Afro-Caravan, Johnny Winter, and Cold Sun albums; vinyl singles by Lavender Hill Express, Sweetarts, The Conqueroo, The Thingies, Wali and The Afro-Caravan, and Plymouth Rock; and Sonobeat's song demo albums by Herman Nelson and Bill Wilson, bring extraordinary prices among collectors.
+Even today, in 2023, Sonobeat's stereo singles are avidly sought out by Texas music aficianados around the world.

-The earliest Sonobeat tapes, now 49 years old, are recorded on fragile Scotch 201 acetate tape stock.
-In 1968, Sonobeat began recording on Scotch and Ampex Mylar-based tapes, which have a long shelf-life.
-Surprisingly, given how haphazard conditions in which the tapes are stored until the late-'80s, most masters survive with little damage, although a few recordings on the Scotch 201 stock have deteriorated beyond salvage.
+The earliest Sonobeat tapes, now 56 years old, are recorded on fragile 3M (Scotch) 201 acetate tape stock.
+In 1968, Sonobeat starts recording on Scotch and Ampex Mylar-based tapes, which have a long shelf-life.
+Surprisingly, given the haphazard conditions in which the tapes are stored until the mid-'80s, most masters survive with little damage, although a few recordings on the 3M (Scotch) 201 stock have deteriorated beyond salvage.
 In the early 2000s, Bill Josey Sr.'s son Jack begins the tedious and delicate tasks of inspecting, repairing, and restoring the tapes.
-In 2004, the Josey family forms a collective, Sonobeat Historical Archives – operated by Jack and brother/Sonobeat co-founder Bill Josey Jr. – to create SonobeatRecords.com (mirrored at Sonobeat.com) for the dual purposes of celebrating the singers, songwriters, and musicians, most from Texas, who Sonobeat recorded from the mid-'60s through the mid-'70s, and memorializing Sonobeat's history and contributions to the Central Texas music scene.
-A Who's Who provides an alphabetical listing all acts and individuals who are known to have recorded with Sonobeat (including an indication of those known to have passed in the intervening years), and our Songbook catalogues all the songs known to exist in the Sonobeat archives.
+In 2004, the Josey family forms a collective, Sonobeat Historical Archives – operated by Bill Jr. and Jack – to create SonobeatRecords.com for the dual purposes of celebrating the singers, songwriters, and musicians, most from Austin and Central Texas, who Sonobeat records from the mid-'60s through the mid-'70s, and memorializing Sonobeat's history and contributions to the Central Texas music scene.
+A Who's Who provides an alphabetical listing of all acts and individuals who we know to have recorded with Sonobeat (including an indication of those known to have passed in the intervening years), and our Songbook catalogues all songs known to exist in the Sonobeat archives.

-Over the years we've reconnected with dozens of the artists who recorded with Sonobeat.
-We've rekindled old friendships and recounted the stories of songwriters, singers, and musicians who built Austin's amazing music heritage and created the Live Music Capital of the World.
+Over the years we've reconnected with dozens of former Sonobeat artists.
+We've rekindled old friendships and recounted the stories of songwriters, singers, and musicians who built Austin's amazing music heritage and helped make Austin The Live Music Capital of the World.
 We owe a deep debt of gratitude and give heartfelt thanks to all who have contributed their recollections and, occasionally, documents and photos, to make SonobeatRecords.com more robust and complete.

-In October 2015, Sonobeat Historical Archives digitally remasters and reissues Sonobeat's first album release, 1968's Jazz to the Third Power by the Lee Arlano Trio, is digitally remastered and reissued on iTunes and Amazon Digital Music.
-The album includes two previously unreleased tracks pulled from Sonobeat's archives, both recorded in 1967.
-On the horizon: more Sonobeat singles from the '60s and previously unreleased material by seminal Austin '60s bands, hidden gems from the Sonobeat archives.
+In October 2015, Sonobeat Historical Archives digitally remasters and reissues Sonobeat's first album release, 1968's Jazz to the Third Power by the Lee Arlano Trio, available worldwide on iTunes, Amazon Music, and other digital download and streaming platforms.
+The album includes two previously unreleased bonus tracks pulled from Sonobeat's archives, both recorded in 1967.

 Lee Arlano Trio • There Will Never Be Another You • includes 1967's There Will Never Be Another You and Meditation (2014)